clevkelz/stock-analysis/README.md

 ### Running Time
 The original analysis was completed in the file called "green_stocks.xlsm" - https://github.com/clevkelz/stock-analysis/blob/main/green_stocks.xlsm - while the refactored code is inthe file "VBA_Challenge.xlsm" - https://github.com/clevkelz/stock-analysis/blob/main/VBA_Challenge.xlsm.
 Under similar operating conditions.   the running time for the updated scipt was slighly faster than that for the original script.

-_Running Time for Original Script_
+_Running Time for Original Script - 2017_
 ![image](https://user-images.githubusercontent.com/106293233/174420050-8828169f-96a6-46e8-aa6d-d4eb352029d5.png)

-_Running Time for Updated Script_
+_Running Time for Updated Script - 2017_
 ![image](https://user-images.githubusercontent.com/106293233/174420216-a1474c3e-ee72-4cef-8585-8992c43deff6.png)

+INCLUDE 2018 Numbers!

 ### Formatting
 The two scripts returned the same values for the analysis; however, the formatting on the results was in a different subroutine in the original spreadsheet.
-An additional macro had to be run to commas in the values in the Total Daily Volume column, to format the Returns column as a percent rather a long decimal, and to highlight positive returns in green and negative returns in red.
-The updated script included the formatting in the same macro which negated the need to run two separate macros to get the same results in the refactored code.
+An additional macro had to be run to place commas in the values in the Total Daily Volume column, to format the Returns column as a percent rather a long decimal, and to highlight positive returns in green and negative returns in red.
+The updated script included the formatting in the same macro which negated the need to run two separate macros to obtain the same results in the refactored code.

 ![image](https://user-images.githubusercontent.com/106293233/174420923-cc332a90-2190-4440-a9ec-8c9df7600be7.png)